JamesSkemp/words/content/post/12-years-of-posts-equals-a-lot-of-comments.md

 +++
-title = "12 years of posts = a lot of comments" summary = "12 years of posts/articles means I've got a slew of comments, and I'll be touching almost every single one as I migrate completely to DISQUS." draft = false comments = true date = "2011-07-31T17:21:00-05:00"
+title = "12 years of posts = a lot of comments" description = "12 years of posts/articles means I've got a slew of comments, and I'll be touching almost every single one as I migrate completely to DISQUS." draft = false comments = true date = "2011-07-31T17:21:00-05:00"